Unit 2 - Practice Quiz

 46 According to the Myhill-Nerode Theorem, the number of equivalence classes of the relation for a regular language corresponds exactly to:

-A. The total number of states in any non-deterministic finite automaton (NFA) accepting .
+A. The number of symbols in the alphabet .

 C. The number of states in the minimal deterministic finite automaton (DFA) accepting .